andgordio/mockupless/docs/Courses/InteractionBasics/Setup/README.md

 This tells Vue to look for Vue code inside this container, so all your layout code for a prototype should be placed inside this container.

+### Vue stuff

-Second, you need a special container to store your Vue data and functions:
+Finally, you need a special container to store your Vue data and functions:

 ```html
 <script>